mwotton/roboservant/README.md

 In essence, ```fuzz @Api yourServer config``` will make a bunch of calls to your API, and record the results in a type-indexed dictionary.
-This means that they are now available for the prerequisites of other call, so as you proceed, more and more api calls become possible.
+This means that they are now available for the prerequisites of other calls, so as you proceed, more and more api calls become possible.

+We explicitly do not try to come up with plausible values that haven't somehow come back from the API.
+That's straying into QC/Hedgehog
+territory: if you want that, come up with the values on that side, and set them as seeds in the configuration.

 ### what does it mean to be "available"?